We are now accepting applications for this position.

 The Queen Anne’s County Office of the Sheriff Cadet Program is a law enforcement apprenticeship program that offers training and varied work assignments to persons between the ages of 18 and 20 ½.
 The Cadet Program provides qualified men and women with a chance to experience the challenges and personal rewards of a police career and serves as a stepping stone to be certified through this agency’s police academy.
 Office of the Sheriff Cadets’ annual salary is $27,040 and they are considered full-time positions.

-Cadets must further their education by enrolling in and passing college courses with a goal towards eventually earning a degree.
+Cadets are encouraged to further their education by enrolling in and passing college courses with a goal towards eventually earning a degree.

 Cadets will be tasked with a variety of duties to provide exposure to many aspects of law enforcement.